mileweb/docs-content-cdn/docs/recipes/aws-bucket.md

 </CORSConfiguration>
 ```

-Upload a file to the bucket to test our setup and grant public read access to the uploaded object.
+Upload a file to the bucket to test our setup and grant the public read access to the uploaded object.

 <p align=center><img src="/docs/resources/images/recipes/aws-bucket/bucket-upload-file.png" alt="create bucket" width="720"></p>